silverbulletmd/silverbullet/README.md

 <img src="https://github.com/silverbulletmd/silverbullet/raw/main/website/silverbullet-pwa.png" height="400"/><img src="https://github.com/silverbulletmd/silverbullet/raw/main/website/silverbullet-ios.png" height="400"/>

+SilverBullet is implemented as an offline-first PWA: it syncs all your content into the client (browser) and performs most processing there, allowing full offline operation after first load.

 For more in-depth information, an interactive demo, and links to more background, check out the [SilverBullet website](https://silverbullet.md) (published from this repo’s `website/` folder).